-KLT Gas' gas property and investments on the consolidated balance sheets included gross intangible drilling costs, before impairments, of \$32.0 million in 2003 and \$20.8 million in 2002.
-The KLT Gas assets, including intangible drilling costs, were significantly written down at the end of 2003 in aggregate at the property level.
+Assets of Discontinued Operations on the consolidated balance sheets also included gross intangible drilling costs, before impairments, of \$32.0 million in 2003 and \$20.8 million in 2002.
+The Assets of Discontinued Operations, including intangible drilling costs, were significantly written down at the end of 2003 in aggregate at the property level.
 See Note 7 for additional information.